-In spite of the above, OIC countries still have a long way to go in combating the use of tobacco products by the general population as a whole and by youth in particular as evidenced in the state of "MPOWER" measures1 implementation in OIC countries.
-Figure 22 reveals that only 14.5% of OIC countries have complete policies for the monitor of tobacco use and prevention.
-Only 21.1% of OIC countries have complete policies for protecting people from tobacco smoke.
-A mere 7.0% of OIC countries have complete policies for the offer of help to quit tobacco use and only 12.3% of OIC countries have complete policies for warning people about the dangers of tobacco.
+In spite of the above, OIC countries still have a long way to go in combating the use of tobacco products by the general population as a whole and by youth in particular as evidenced in the of "MPOWER" state measures1 implementation in OIC countries.
+Figure 22 reveals that only 16% of OIC countries have complete policies for the monitor of tobacco use and prevention.
+Only 21.4% of OIC countries

-1 MPOWER is a policy package introduced by the World Health Organization (WHO) to assist in the country-level implementation of effective interventions to reduce the demand for tobacco.
+&lt;sup>1 MPOWER is a policy package introduced by the World Health Organization (WHO) to assist in the country-level implementation of effective interventions to reduce the demand for tobacco.